Visiting Japan

 Cash

-Cash is (mostly) still king in Japan, expect to use it frequently.
-Many small restaurants, street markets, shrines, and vending matchines are cash-only.
-You may run into some cashless stores(only take CC), but they are relatively rare.
+Cash is (mostly) still king in Japan.
+Many small restaurants, street markets, shrines, and vending machines are cash-only.
 ATMs that accept foreign cards are commonly found at 7-Eleven, other convenience stores, and train stations.
-With a couple of days notice, most U.S. banks should allow you to make a cash withdrawal in JPY, this would avoid any ATM fees give you a good exchange rate./p>
+With a couple of days' notice, most U.S. banks can let you withdraw JPY directly — this avoids ATM fees and gives you a good exchange rate.

 Credit Cards

-Not a Japan-specific tip, but for best results, notifiy your bank / CC company before you travel.
-This may not be strictly necessary if you book your flight with the primary card you intend to use abroad.
-Some stores kiosks only accept Japanese cards, but Visa and Mastercard are the most widely accepted foreign cards
+Not Japan-specific, but notify your bank and credit card company before you travel.
+Some store kiosks only accept Japanese cards, but Visa and Mastercard are the most widely accepted foreign cards.

 IC Cards